tock/book/src/course/thread-net/comms-app.md

-## My Outline

-- Need for networking?
-What does Tock provide?
-- What is Thread?
-- Tock/OpenThread
-- Describe Tock/OpenThread port. (elaborate on reasons for why not to have directly linked?)

-- How to setup openthread network
-- what do we want to leave as exercise for them to do?

 # Wireless Networking

-We have created a device cable of sensing temperature, accepting user input, and displaying data.
+We have created a device capable of sensing temperature, accepting user input, and displaying data.
 We now set out to utilize Tock's network capabilities to connect our temperature controller to a central node.